jvanev/jconfig/README.md

 the `LogLevel` should be set to `DEBUG` only in developer mode, or fall back to `INFO` otherwise.
 Usually, such setup involves `if` statements determining the value at runtime.

-JConfig offers another approach - Configuration Dependencies.
-Declaratively describe the relationships between dependent properties, and JConfig will resolve the final runtime values for you.
+JXConfig offers another approach - Configuration Dependencies.
+Declaratively describe the relationships between dependent properties, and JXConfig will resolve the final runtime values for you.

 If the value of the dependency matches the required value, the dependent property will be initialized with the value from the configuration file; otherwise, its `@ConfigProperty.defaultValue` will be used.